saferpay/jsonapi/texts/ChapterTransaction.md

 </td>
 <td class="col-sm-8">

-	<div style="padding-bottom: 10px">Urls which are to be used to redirect the payer back to the shop if the transaction requires some kind of browser redirection (3d-secure, dcc)</div>
+	<div style="padding-bottom: 10px">Urls which are to be used to redirect the payer back to the shop if the transaction requires some kind of browser redirection (3d-secure, dcc)<br><br>These Urls are used by Saferpay to redirect the shopper back to the merchant shop.
+You may add query string parameters to identify your session, but please be aware that the shopper could modify these parameters inside the browser!
+The whole url including query string parameters should be as short as possible to prevent issues with specific browsers and must not exceed 2000 characters.
+Note: you should not add sensitive data to the query string, as its contents is plainly visible inside the browser and will be logged by our web servers.</div>
 	<i class="small text-muted">
 			</i>
 </td>